osmandapp/web/main/docs/user/personal/osmand-cloud.md

 OsmAnd Cloud is cloud storage that is not associated with Android or iOS versions of the app but only with your Pro account.
 :::

 OsmAnd Cloud is the resource you need to save your personal settings and app data.
 You can use this data on any device available to install the OsmAnd app or when using the desktop app.
 Any changes you make will be synchronized.

-## test

-In the Last Sync section (OsmAnd Cloud → Last Sync) from the drop-down list, tap any item to go to the Changes section.

-Tapping on Conflicts displays information about the local and cloud versions in sync.
-You can choose to upload or download.

-Changes that have been uploaded from the local version to the cloud disappear from the Changes → Local tab after a few seconds.

-Conflicts appear if the local version and the version stored in the cloud do not match.
-In this case, you can replace the data in the cloud with local changes or download the stored data to the device from the cloud.

-Resolved conflicts are removed from the list after processing, which does not take much time.

 ## Login